< By-Laws

 SECTION 7 – DUES

 a.
 Dues for any portion of a year are to be paid in full.
 The amount shall be set from time to time as deemed appropriate by the Board of Directors.
 AHA affiliate membership dues are set by AHA and only the Board may set the club portion.
-Non-negotiable checks will be assessed an additional $25 fee, all fees must be paid to retain membership in NHAHA and AHA.
+Non-negotiable checks will be assessed and additional $25 fee.
+All fees must be paid to retain membership in NHAHA and AHA.

 Dues are non-refundable once submitted to NHAHA.